joe7575/beduino/manual/techage_EN.md

 ```

 The controller saves up to 8 events from up to 16 input modules, each with up to 8 occupied ports.

+[beduino_input_module|image]

+## IOT Sensor

+The IOT Sensor is a small microcontroller that can be placed directly on a Techage machine.

+It can be programmed like the Beduino controller.
+However, there are also differences:

+- The IOT sensor has less program memory (512 words).
+The program memory can also not be extended.
+  However, it is sufficient for typical applications, such as checking the status of a machine
+  and sending an alarm if necessary.
+- The IOT sensor does not support IO modules, input modules or routers.
+However, it has a
+  "combi" module internally, so it can communicate with machines, brokers and other controllers
+  like Beduino controllers.
+- The IOT Sensor has 5 I/O ports for 5 positions in its environment.
+The block directly
+  behind the IOT sensor has port number 0, the 4 positions above, below, left and right
+  of the block have port numbers 1 to 4.
+The numbers are mapped as dots on the IOT sensor.
+- OT sensor stores its code internally and can be set to another position without program loss.
+  This can be useful, for example, for quarries, since these must be regularly set further.
+  The code restarts automatically, so you do not need a programmer.
+- To give the IOT sensor a name, the sensor supports the wrench menu .
+  The entered name is then displayed as info to the item in the inventory.

+[beduino_iot_sensor|image]